Netflix’s High Score tells the stories of gaming’s golden age

-High Score is a new documentary series on Netflix that debuted today.
-The show looks at the history of the medium through its golden age, which the series roughly defines as the years from Pac-Man to Doom.
+High Score is a new documentary series that debuted today on Netflix.
+The show looks at the history of gaming through its golden age, which the series roughly defines as the years from Pac-Man to Doom.
 As an avid retro gamer, I love seeing this story told on such a big platform, and I was curious to learn more about the creation of the show.

 That’s why I was so happy to chat with France Costrel, High Score‘s director and executive prouder, and executive producer Melissa Wood.
-I was able to ask them about their goals for this Netflix show, as well as talk about a bit about how this project came into existence.
+I was able to ask them about their goals for this Netflix show, as well as talk a bit about how this project came into existence.

 The series covers events like the fall of Atari, the rise of Nintendo, the ’90s console wars, and the rise of online and 3D gaming over six episodes.
 It’s an ambitious task for one show, but Costrel and Wood didn’t balk at the challenge.